Nonprofits in New York City have been giving free food to the poor since the late 1700s.

 GRAB & GO MEALS label on one door, but it says nothing more.
 What is a Grab & Go meal?
 Who is entitled to it?
 What does it cost?
 When can you get it?
 Not disclosed.

-If you are even more assertive, and digitally astute, you visit the official website of the City of New York to learn about help with food.
-You click the search icon and enter
+If you become aware of Grab & Go and visit the official website of the City of New York to learn more about it, suppose you click the search icon and enter

 The hits on the next page are sorted by relevance, and the first hit is

-If you are stratospherically persistent, you surmise that the URL was a typo, and nycfoods should really have been nycfood.
+Being stratospherically persistent, you surmise that the URL was a typo, and nycfoods should really have been nycfood.
 So you delete the s and try again.
-Voilà!
-You get the website of NYC Food Policy.
+Eureka!
+You have ferreted out the website of NYC Food Policy.

 You continue navigating.
 With seasoned guesses, you successively click